Powerlearnproject/se-day1-assignment-ThobekaNelisiweJali/README.md

-Question 7: What are some common challenges faced by software engineers?
+ What are some common challenges faced by software engineers?
 Provide strategies to overcome these challenges.

 Rapid Technological Advancements: Because software professionals need to constantly learn new tools, languages, and frameworks to stay relevant, the rapid rate of technological development can be overwhelming.
 Solution - By enrolling in online courses, going to workshops, and keeping up with industry news, engineers may embrace lifelong learning.
 Agile approaches ensure that engineers' abilities stay up to date by enabling them to adjust to new trends and technologies as they appear.